 Enterprises can blunt these attacks by enforcing strong password rules, educating users, implementing stronger session management and exploring alternative ways to authenticate users, he said.
 Alternative methods like federated identity management and other single sign-on options got plenty of attention at this week's InfoSec World conference.

 Federated identity management enthusiasts predicted the technology is moving closer to widespread use, thanks in part to stronger standards like Security Assertion Markup Language (SAML) 2.0.
 SAML 2.0 passed a series of interoperability tests and was approved as a formal draft last month by the Organization for the Advancement of Structured Information Standards (OASIS).
-On its Web
+On its Web site, the organization said SAML 2.0 "adds key functions to create and manage federated networks that combine and appropriately share pre-existing repositories of identity information."

 But some conference attendees said federated identity and single sign-on in general is still too young for widespread use; that countless legacy applications would have to be adjusted for everything to work right.